MdeBoer95/Shared-Matrix-Factorization/README.md

 Where the last term is added for regularization and *F* is the Frobenius norm.

-An SGD based update rule is used to iterativly compute the solution.
+An SGD based update rule is used to iteratively compute the solution.